Free Things to Do in Dublin – Exploring Ireland

 Things to do in Dublin – Trace Your Celtic Heritage

 Feeling a little leprechaun in your blood?
 Or simply need a good reason to stay in Dublin forever?
 Find out if you can claim any Irish heritage at the National Library’s free, no-appointment necessary Genealogy Service.

 Even easier, stop by one of the many tourist shops advertising family coat-of-arms for sale.
 In the hopes that you’ll purchase a poster with your family’s name, shop owners will gladly look up your surname in their database to find your coat of arms and Irish background.
 Who knows?
 Maybe you can trace back to the last high king of Ireland!

 And there you have it folks, my guide to all the great and free things you can do in Dublin.
-This city really IS fantastic and I highly recommend getting of the beaten path and exploring it on yor own pace.
+This city really IS fantastic and I highly recommend getting off the beaten path and exploring it at your own pace.
 Travel well, and I’ll see you on the road!